k0sproject/k0sctl/README.md

 ## Anonymous telemetry

-K0sctl will send anonymized telemetry data when used.
-This can be disabled by using the `--disable-telemetry` flag or setting `DISABLE_TELEMETRY=true` environment variable.
+K0sctl sends anonymized telemetry data when it is used.
+This can be disabled via the `--disable-telemetry` flag or by setting the environment variable `DISABLE_TELEMETRY=true`.

 The telemetry data includes: